peterdalle/semproducible/README.md

 # How it works

 You can use semproducible in two ways.
-Either you reproduce an existing model, or you reproduce all possible models in order for others to explore [researcher degrees of freedom](https://en.wikipedia.org/wiki/Researcher_degrees_of_freedom).

-Reproduce existing model:
+The first way is to reproduce an existing model:

 1. Pass your `lavaan` model to semproducible.
-2. Semproducible extracts the fitted (observed) covariance matrix from your model and the formula.
+2. Semproducible extracts the fitted (observed) covariance matrix from your model and the formula syntax.
 3. Semproducible generates all R code for both the covariance matrix and code necessary to run the model.

-Reproduce all possible models:
+The second way is to reproduce all possible models in order to explore [researcher degrees of freedom](https://en.wikipedia.org/wiki/Researcher_degrees_of_freedom) or perform a multiverse or [sensitivity analysis](https://en.wikipedia.org/wiki/Sensitivity_analysis):

 1. Give semproducible a data frame.
 2. Semproducible creates a covariance matrix of your data frame.